AlexandreFenyo/net-monitor/README.md

 - a JavaScript client library (module): net-monitor.bundle.min.js;
 - a server running in a servlet container, that collects data and feeds the client library with them.

-The implementation is very efficient: clients (browsers) do not poll the server.
+The implementation is very efficient: clients (i.e. browsers) do not poll the server.
 Instead, clients subscribe to their desired topics (data sets) from a message broker, on top of WebSockets.

 Therefore, a very large number of clients can be connected to the same server without performance issues.